khangsheng1/solo_projects/MockPatient/README.md

 The generated CSV files will be saved in the specified folder path.
 If the folder doesn't exist, the script will create it.

 ## Additional Files
-- `Dashboard.pdf`: PDF file containing the dashboard created from the generated data.
+- `Dashboard.pdf`: PDF file containing the dashboard created from the generated data using PowerBi.
 - `activate.bat`: Windows batch file used with task scheduler on Windows to auto-run the `GenerateEncounter` Jupyter notebook.

 ## Note